IGBIllinois/vacationTracker/README.md

+#VacationTracker
-#VacationTracker - written by Nevo Band
+Written by Nevo Band

 ##Installation
 1. Clone the entire folder to your apache document root.